DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 ![Image](images/InD_cross_references_2.png)

 ###Tables of contents
-Ebooks have two different types of tables of contents: the conventional one which is part of the text (more or less like any other chapter in your book, only with links to the other chapters and sections); and one that is accessed through the menus of the user's e-reader device or application, regardless of which page the user is currently viewing.
+Ebooks have two different types of tables of contents: the conventional one which is part of the text (more or less like any chapter in your book, only with links to the other chapters and sections); and one that is accessed through the menus of the user's e-reader device or application, regardless of which page the user is currently viewing.
 InDesign facilitates the creation of both types.

 InDesign generates tables of contents based on styled paragraphs.
 For example, you might want to generate a table of contents based on all paragraphs formatted with the Heading 1 and Heading 2 styles, or as in the following example, based on all of the 'ChapName' elements.

 ####Creating a Table of Contents Style

 1. Choose Layout > Table of Contents Styles and then click New in the dialog box that appears.
 The New Table of Contents Style dialog box will now appear.
 ![Image](images/InD_TOC_1_new.png)
 2. Fill in a the Title, for example 'Contents'.
 This will be used for the heading above the generated table of contents.
 Then choose which paragraph style to apply to that heading.